kanaria69/Mainecoco/README.md

-## I'm glad I know sign language, it's pretty handy.
+## I used to be addicted to soap, but I'm clean now.